 Construction accounting software pricing depends on several factors, such as the size of your business, how many total users you have, and what modules you want included.
 Subscription costs for cloud-based platforms average between $10 and $400 per month.
 Some plans charge per user, starting at $50 per month and going up to $200.

-QuickBooks can be used as a construction accounting software given the availability of invoicing, job costing, and reporting features.
-Construction companies looking to use QuickBooks for construction accounting will need to choose a version that includes QuickBooks Projects, which includes the job costing feature.
-This feature is only available to QuickBooks Online Plus and Online Advanced customers and starts at $70 per month.
+QuickBooks can be used as construction accounting software given the availability of invoicing, job costing, and reporting features.
+Construction companies looking to use QuickBooks for construction accounting must choose a version that includes QuickBooks Projects, which includes the job costing feature.
+This feature is only available to QuickBooks Online Plus and Online Advanced customers.

 While this software may work for some businesses, our QuickBooks Alternatives study surveyed over 4,000 cases of QuickBooks users searching for construction accounting replacements.
 Most cited a need for better job costing, project management, equipment management, bid management, and field service management.